shawndavidson2/MastermindGame/README.md

 ## Execution Instructions
 ### 1. Navigate to the Project Directory
 Ensure you are inside the `MastermindGame` directory.
-If not, run:
-### 1. Navigate to the Project Directory
-Ensure you are inside the `MastermindGame` directory.
 If not, run: cd MastermindGame
 ### 2. Run the Game
 dotnet run --project MastermindGame